The three main requirements for this Nonimmigrant Visa are that the company or employee:

-(3) That you carry on “principle trade” between the United States and the treaty country which qualified you for the E-1 Visa.
+(3) That you carry on “principal trade” between the United States and the treaty country which qualified you for the E-1 Visa.

-The second requirement for the E-1 Visa, is that the business does “substantial trade” with the United States.
+The second requirement for the E-1 Visa is that the business does “substantial trade” with the United States.
 When the E-1 visa was created, the original purpose was to generally enhance or facilitate economic and commercial interaction between the United States and certain other nations.
-However, this is not necessarily meant to exclude smaller business in favor of corporations.
+However, this is not necessarily meant to exclude smaller businesses in favor of corporations.

 The final element is that you carry on “principle trade” with the United States.
 If your company does business with other nations as well as the United States, the general rule is that at least 50% of the business must be with the United States.
 USCIS also has ruled that this trade must be ongoing; meaning that the trade with the United States must be continuing at the time of the E-1 visa application and approval, as well as throughout the time of the visa holder’s stay in the United States.
 A temporary dip below the 50% threshold is okay, but long-term departures from the standard could revoke an E-1 visa.